-Our new Channel Development Director in Brazil, Rick Nelson, is taking part in the World Agri Tech South American Summit on June 28-29.
-Gathering experts from across the world, this event focuses on catalysing the Latin America agri-business transition toward a more sustainable food supply chain management.
+Our new Channel Development Director in Brazil, Rick Nelson, attended the World Agri Tech South American Summit on June 28-29, 2022.
+Gathering experts from across the world, this event focuses on catalysing the Latin American Agri-Business transition toward more sustainable food supply chain management.

 As explained in our previous post, direct sales are not the most cost-effective route to reach cooperatives and other Farmforce users in strategic locations such as LATAM.
 With this in mind, Rick will be on the lookout for Brazil-based Farmforce resellers.
 On the other hand, he will also connect with coops, multinational corporations (MNCs), non-governmental organisations (NGOs), and startups to highlight the capabilities of our food traceability software in Brazil.

 Brainstorming with potential partners on the application of our data-driven agtech innovation at the farm level, Rick will raise awareness of how crucial the first mile is to achieve production traceability and sustainability in the food supply chain.

 “Like everyone at Farmforce, I’m passionate about food´s first mile.
 I’m fully aligned with the company mission: providing agtech players with more farm-level data to make smarter decisions and keep up with ever-stringent sustainability requirements,” Rick said.

 We’ll let the country numbers speak for us: